 Fare is the fee your delivery executive will pay for using public transportation to deliver goods to customers’ addresses.
 The public transport system is preferable mostly for local deliveries.

 Running a transportation business is not an easy task.
 You must have to invest a lot of capital for every truck or freight dispatch.
 Customer satisfaction is the key to growth in this business.
-Therefore, you must do everything possible in your power to minimize the costs.
+Therefore, you must do everything possible in your power to minimize the high transportation costs.

 Start by using Upper Route Planner for optimized and scheduled routes.
 You will also be able to call and make updates from customers about their availability before delivering goods.
 This will help you make more successful deliveries.